Ex0du5-2169/UPEHFHook/README.md

 This is a very early release for those who want to try it.
 It is NOT a 'feature-complete' mod.

 What it does:
-Allows various other female NPCs to get pregnant and give birth (Yona, Shino, Cassie etc).
+Allows various other female NPCs to get pregnant and give birth (Reika, Shino, Cassie etc).
 Allows the use of 'perfume' item on more NPCs.

 It does NOT: Add new scenes/animations etc.